Linda Thompson (attorney)

-Linda Thompson (April 26, 1953 – May 10, 2009), born Linda Diane Capps, was an American lawyer and militia movement supporter.
+Linda Thompson (April 26, 1953 – May 10, 2009), born Linda Diane Capps, was an American lawyer, militia movement supporter and conspiracy theorist.
 In 1993, she quit her job as a lawyer in Indianapolis, Indiana, to start the American Justice Federation, a non-profit group that promoted pro-gun causes through a shortwave radio program, a computer bulletin board system, and sales of its newsletter and videos.
+She died of a prescription drug overdose in 2009.